marcobambini/sqlite-createtable-parser/README.md

 # SQLite CREATE TABLE parser
+A parser for sqlite create table sql statements.

 SQLite is a very powerful software but it lacks an easy way to extract complete information about table and columns constraints.
 The built-in sql pragma:
 ```PRAGMA schema.table_info(table-name);```
 and
 ```PRAGMA foreign_key_list(table-name);```